Birthing Stone Doula

 Here’s what having no plan looks like:

-Day of time change your baby or toddler will wake early (6:00 which feels like 7:00 to them).
+On the day of the time change your baby or toddler will wake early (6:00 am feels like 7:00 am to them).
 Do your best to stretch them to the regular times based on the clock- not their “old” time.
-This will take about 3 days for them to resettle, just like us adults.
+This will take about 3 days for them to resettle- exactly as it does for us.

-Filed Under: Parenting, Postpartum, Sleep Training Tagged With: baby sleep schedule, portland sleep training, sleep consultant Portland, time change
+Filed Under: Parenting, Postpartum, Sleep Training Tagged With: baby sleep schedule, portland sleep training, sleep consultant Portland, time change, Time Change Fall Back

 We're Giving You The Scoop